The MT Rating

 Originally established as the Guided Missileman rating in 1953, it was not until 1961 that the rating took its name of present day, Missile Technician.

-Missile Technicians (Submarines) receive extensive training in the operation and maintenance of advanced electronic equipment and computers and electro-mechanical support systems used in submarine strategic weapons systems.
-Responsible for the assembly, maintenance and repair of nuclear-capable ballistic missiles carried on submarines and their associated advanced electronics and electro-mechanical navigation and targeting systems, MTs are a vital element in the maintenance of strategic deterrence so vital to the security of the United States.
+Missile Technicians (Submarines) receive extensive training in the operation and maintenance of advanced electronic equipment and computers and electromechanical support systems used in submarine strategic weapons systems.
+Responsible for the assembly, maintenance and repair of nuclear-capable ballistic missiles carried on submarines and their associated advanced electronics and electromechanical navigation and targeting systems, MTs are a vital element in the maintenance of strategic deterrence so vital to the security of the United States.

-Missile Technician (MT)
+Missile Technician job description (C180)

 The duties, technical and manual, performed by Missile Technicians include maintaining ballistic missiles and their launching systems, and maintaining related launching systems including high-pressure air and hydraulic systems.